aws-samples/aws-big-data-blog/aws-blog-campanile/readme.md

 ### MultipartList

 MultiPartList corresponds to the API request [UploadInitiate](http://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadInitiate.html).
-Although, it's most difficult task, is calculating the part size of source objects that were uploaded with MultiPart.
+Although, it's most difficult task is calculating the part maps of source objects that were uploaded with MultiPart.
 Review the details of multipart uploads [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html), and understand how etags are calculated based on part size(s).
 In these examples, Campanile uses a function similar to that of the AWS CLI to calculate part size.
-And since this article assumes the testfiles were uploaded using the cli, multipartlist will be able to get the correct partsize.
+And since this article assumes the testfiles were uploaded using the cli, multipartlist will be able to determine the correct partsize.

 **NOTE:** The only way to copy an object and keep the same etag, is to know the original partsize(s) of the initial upload.